ed-muthiah/DeepDeploy/README.md

 # DeepDeploy
-A deployed deep learning application for perception
+A deployed C++ deep learning application for perception developed using PyTorch.